ShamanDBI/shaman-core/docs/source/resource_tracing.rst

 Kernel provides syscall to manipulate these software resources for example, *Sockets* can be create using *socket* syscall, once you have created the socket you can send and recieve data over the network using syscalls like sendto, sendmsg, recvfrom, recvmsg, etc and once you are done with communication you can close the socket using *close* syscall.
 Similarly kernel provides interface for *Files*, you can create file with *open* system call and then you can read and write data to file using *read* and *write* syscall and once done you can close the file with *close* syscall.

 This is just an over simplification but you should get an idea *what is a Resource*.
 There are six/seven categories of resource which is File, Socket, IPC, Process & Thread, Signals, Synchronization, System Identifiers, Device Drivers, and Time related, etc [1]_.
 Each syscall will belong to either one or more of this category.
 For example *read syscall* belongs to File and Socket.
-These are by no means and concrete classification but these abstraction can be encountered in almost any POSIX-compatible operating systems.
+These are by no means a concrete classification but these abstraction can be encountered in almost any POSIX-compatible operating systems.

 .. _resource-ccr: